 Personal bicycles can be transported on ferry for $10 fee (but space is very limited, only ten bikes per ferry).
 However you can now reserve a ferry space for your personal bike in advance.
 Bike rentals are $16 from ferry company (also first come, first serve, adult-sized bikes only).
 Note that rented bikes are not allowed to be ridden on the beach.

 How Much Are Ferry Tickets?

-UPDATE, JUNE 2019: There has been an increase in ferry ticket prices, to $34.10 per adult round trip (taxes and fees included).
-The other fee visitors pay is the $10 per adult park entry fee.
+There was an increase in ferry ticket prices during 2019, to $34.10 per adult round trip (taxes and fees included).
+The other fee visitors pay is the $10 per adult park entry fee (ages 16 and older).